Advocate

 - Commonwealth Avenue Carriage Lane

 These projects have been presented and discussed at community meetings, written about in local newspapers, and presented to City Councilors and other officials, including the Mayor.
-These projects are now either complete, near completion, or gaining traction, as more people in Newton become familiar with bike lanes, cycle tracks, and Complete Streets, and City Council members have become more supportive of these projects.
+These projects are now either complete, near completion, or gaining traction, as more people in Newton become familiar with bike lanes, cycle tracks, and Complete Streets, and as City Council members have become more supportive of these projects.
 The Planning Dept and the Dept of Public Works (DPW) have made huge strides in understanding the wisdom of designing streetscapes for all users, not just for cars.

 If you are a BikeNewton member and on our mailing list, you will receive e-mail notifications when your advocacy is called for.

-Always feel free to email your City Councilors directly.
+Always feel free to email your city councilors directly.

 Candidate Questionnaires

 Candidate questionnaires are an important part of BikeNewton’s activities, come each election time.
 This includes not just City Council but also the School Committee, where support of Safe Routes to Schools becomes an important factor.
-Click here to see, for example, the responses we received for the November 2025 election.
+Click HERE to see, for example, the responses we received for the November 2025 election.

-Other Agencies
+Other Governmental Agencies

 Other governmental agencies such as MA Dept of Transportation (DOT), Dept of Conservation & Recreation (DCR), and non-profit advocacy groups such as Transportation For Massachusetts and Biking Brookline and others are now also promoting safety and accessibility for all road users.
 MassBike is an important advocacy group that BikeNewton regularly collaborates with.